lackofcolours/js-learnings/HackerRank/tutorials_day2_loops.md

 ## Task

 1. Each alphabet is printed on a new line.
-2. Then the vowels are printed in the same order as they appeared in .
+2. Then the vowels are printed in the same order as they appeared in.
-3. Then the consonants are printed in the same order as they appeared in .
+3. Then the consonants are printed in the same order as they appeared in.

 ### Input
 ```